ethereum/aleth/doc/private_net_sync.rst

 Chain Configuration
 -------------------
-- You typically initialize a private chain using a chain configuration json file (this isn't strictly required, but it makes testing a lot easier since you can do things like lower the difficulty rate and pre-fund addresses).
+- You typically initialize a private chain using a chain configuration json file (this isn't strictly required, but it makes testing easier since you can do things like lower the difficulty rate and pre-fund addresses).
-- The chain configuration json file format is defined here: https://github.com/ethereum/wiki/wiki/Ethereum-Chain-Spec-Format
 - Here's an example file:

 ::